-Although we are looking for future potential and ongoing commitment, rather than past achievement, pupils who receive 11+ Music Scholarships are generally of the following minimum standard: Grade 4-5.
+Although we are looking for future potential and ongoing commitment, most pupils who receive 11+ Music Scholarships are of Grade 4-5 standard and beyond in their main instrument or voice, and show competence at technical skills, including sight-reading.
+They may offer a second instrument and will have a secure knowledge of music theory.

-We ask that all new Music scholars joining the School at 11+ continue with Music as an academic subject until at least GCSE.
+Although not an official requirement, all our Music Scholars tend to continue with Music as an academic subject until at least GCSE.

 All recipients of a Music Award are expected to contribute fully to the musical life of the School, which will be monitored in an annual scholarship review meeting.

-- Application can be made by ticking the appropriate box on the online registration. - Candidates will then be sent a link to an online music application form, to upload copies of mark sheets from their most recent practical examinations taken and any competitions entered. - A music report from each instrumental/vocal teacher should also be attached - this must include an assessment of the candidate's musical ability, experience and potential for the future.
+- Application can be made by ticking the appropriate box on the online registration form. - Candidates will then be sent a link to an online music application form.
+They will need to upload a recording of ONE piece on their main instrument only, as well as certificates and copies of mark forms from their most recent practical examinations taken, and any competitions entered. - A music report from each instrumental/vocal teacher should also be attached - this must include an assessment of the candidate's musical ability, experience and potential for the future.